🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 • The Ferns.

-• The Rosebushes.
+• The Rose Bushes.

 • Tomatoes (coffee grounds at the base help with growth).

-❌ To be avoided
+❌ To avoid

 Avoid giving it to young shoots (too strong) or to plants that like calcareous soils.

-Getting equipped for watering
+Equipping for watering

 4 comments